TheTinkerDad/sensible/README.md

 make build
 ```

-Also builds the executable, but without apply UPX
+Also builds the executable, but without applying UPX
 ```
 make build
 ```